 In memory of Paul Gerdes, a Macalester College student who had studied abroad in Brazil, the Gerdes family, in collaboration with Macalester, has established a unique scholarship for Macalester students.
-The Paul Gerdes Scholarship supports a one-month extension of independent study, immediately following an approved semester abroad in a developing country, on a topic concerning social justice.
+The Paul Gerdes Scholarship supports a one-month extension of independent study, immediately following an approved semester abroad, on a topic concerning social justice.

 Typically, one scholarship will be awarded annually.
-Individual applications will be solicited after the Study Away Review Committee reviews all proposals for the current semester.
+Individual applications will be solicited after the Study Away Review Committee reviews all proposals for the current academic year.

 2010-2011 Leigh Bercaw (Madagascar) Project: Integrated Conservation and Food Security in Western Madagascar